-Upon arrival at Telegraph Cove, we met the other members of our trip, Chet Morrison and his daughter Alexandra who are from Pennsylvania, Barbara Wilson from Oregon, and our guide Danial Finer who hails from Saltspring Island.
-After introductions, we loaded our kayaks, my wife and l were in a double kayak, Chet, his daughter and Barbara were also in a double, but the center cargo hold had been refitted with a seat for Alexandra and Danial was in a single.
-After pulling out of the cove, we headed across Broughton Strait and into the Cormorant Channel Marine Provincial Park, this park is located at the western end of Hanson Island.
+Upon arrival at Telegraph Cove, we met the other members of our trip.
+Chet Morrison and his daughter Alexandra who are from Pennsylvania, Barbara Wilson from Oregon, and our guide Danial Finer hails from Saltspring Island.
+After introductions, we loaded our kayaks, my wife and l were in a double kayak.
+Chet, his daughter and Barbara were also in a double, but the center cargo hold had been refitted with a seat for Alexandra.
+Danial was in a single.
+After pulling out of the cove, we headed across Broughton Strait and into the Cormorant Channel Marine Provincial Park.
+This park is located at the western end of Hanson Island.
 During the crossing, we saw many Dall’s Porpoise’s, they are such beautiful animals.

-I have had some experience in a kayak but the other guests were fairly green at it and as we went through the channel between the Plumper Island Group and Hanson Island, we encountered a very strong current that had to be pushed against, it was quite a struggle for my wife and l.
+I have had some experience in a kayak, but the other guests were fairly green at it.
+As we went through the channel between the Plumper Island Group and Hanson Island, we encountered a very strong current that had to be pushed against, it was quite a struggle for my wife and l.
 It was a great way for the others to learn how to control their craft.
-It was tough, but all of us got through and then we headed into a small cove on the north side of the island where we stopped for a wonderful lunch that was put together by our guide Danial while the rest of us rested up.
+It was tough, but all of us got through We then headed into a small cove on the north side of the island where we stopped for a wonderful lunch that was put together by our guide Danial while the rest of us rested up.

 The rest of the day we traveled down blackfish sound along the north shore of Hanson Island.
 We saw several whales off in the distance, but they were too far away from us.
 We did get to see deer, mink, seals, sea lions, and a few more porpoises as we headed to the east end of the island.
 We went between Hanson and Little Hanson Islands on the eastern end and arrived at our first camp where we would spend the night.
 North Island Kayak has 6 of these camps located in various places in the area and they are incredible.
 There are 6 or more tents set up on platforms, covered cooking and eating areas, compost toilets and vistas that will take your breath away.